adanowitz/HASSL/quickstart.md

 - Each `.hassl` file compiles into an isolated package.
 You can have multiple HASSL modules safely coexisting.
 - Use `not_by rule("name")` to distinguish which rule triggered an event.
-- Add or reload packages without full HA restarts — HASSL’s schedule maintainers re-evaluate after startup.
+- Add or reload packages without full HA restarts — HASSL’s schedule sensors re-evaluate continuously.
+- Use `private alias` to keep entity shortcuts local to one package (new in v0.3.0).
+- Organize multi-room setups with `package` and `import` statements.

 ---

 ## 9. 🧠 Learn more

-See the full [HASSL Language Specification](./HASSL_Specification.md) for detailed grammar and semantics, including `kelvin` attributes, schedule maintenance logic, and cross-device sync behavior.
+See the [HASSL Language Specification](./hassl_language_spec_v1.4_2025_updated_v0.3.0.md) for detailed grammar and semantics, including package imports, private exports, and schedule sensor logic.

 ---

 ### Happy automating with HASSL!

 Effortless logic, clean YAML, and predictable automation — all from one simple script.